hilmicanguven/TransferLearning-CIFAR10-VGG/README.md

 ## Introduction
 * [Transfer Learning](https://keras.io/guides/transfer_learning/) : Transfer learning is a machine learning technique where a model trained on one task is re-purposed on a second related task.
 We can think of transfeering to learnt features to the new model.
 In this way, we can utilize some pre-trained model which trained by billions of image which we may not be able to train ourselves.
 In this project, we use **VGG19 Pre-trained Model** which was trained by ImageNet dataset (1000 classes).
 Then, we change last three layers for our study, in order to classify 10 categories, not 1000.
 The top-1 and top-5 accuracy refers to the model's performance on the ImageNet validation dataset.
+Tranfer Learning has several advantages, mainly **Less training data** , **Models generalize better** and **Makes deep learning more accessible** .
+[This website](https://missinglink.ai/guides/neural-network-concepts/transfer-learning-overview/) explain clearly and I recommend you to have a look at.
 <img src="https://cdn-images-1.medium.com/max/1600/1*cufAO77aeSWdShs3ba5ndg.jpeg" width="650">

 ---------------------------------------------------------------------------------------------